andrewrk/rucksack/README.md

         32 | uint32be key size in bytes
         36 | key bytes

 ### Texture Format

     Offset | Contents
     -------+---------
+         0 | 16 byte UUID 0e b1 4c 84 47 4c b3 ad a6 bd 93 e4 be a5 46 ba
-         0 | uint32be offset of the actual image data from 0 in this struct 4 | uint32be number of images in this texture
+        16 | uint32be offset of the actual image data from 0 in this struct 20 | uint32be number of images in this texture
-         8 | uint32be offset of the first image entry from 0 in this struct
+        24 | uint32be offset of the first image entry from 0 in this struct 28 | uint32be max_width used when creating this texture
+        32 | uint32be max_height used when creating this texture
+        36 | uint8 pow2 value used when creating this texture
+        37 | uint8 allow_r90 value used when creating this texture

 #### Image Entry Format